mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /environment.md

 I have made our course readings available in a Zotero library.

 ## Homebrew
 [Homebrew](http://brew.sh/) makes it easy to install various packages on a Mac.

 ## Note taking
-Hypothesis
+[Hypothes.is](https://hypothes.is/) is a new framework for open annotation of the web.
+It operates via a Chrome extension allowing you to make private and public comments on websites.
+I have set up a [private group](https://hypothes.is/groups/XnMbDqV8/dh102-f16) for our course if you want to participate.

-Evernote
+If you're a big note-taker, [Evernote](https://evernote.com) is a great option.
+Available on the web, desktop, or mobile device.